SkillsFundingAgency/das-forecasting-tool/README.md

 Running the acceptance tests will populate the database with a set of data - the connection string in the app.config file for the acceptance tests may need updating.

 To load apprenticeship courses into CosmosDB function run **SFA.DAS.Forecasting.ApprenticeshipCourses.Functions**.
+This has a dependencey on [das-apim-endpoints](https://github.com/SkillsFundingAgency/das-apim-endpoints) forecasting outer api.
+If you are part of the ESFA organisation you can request a subscription key, if not then follow the readme for setting up the Forecasting outer api.

 ### Routes for test data